ximon18/download-artifact/README.md

     retryDelayMs: 60000
 ```

-If `maxTries` is not specified or is <= 1 the behaviour is the same as the original action.
+If `maxTries` is not specified the behaviour is the same as the original action.

 When `maxTries` > 1 this forked action will wait `retryDelayMs` milliseconds after failing to download the single artifact and will then retry upto `maxTries` times.